 The “California Coto Cup”, named for and sponsored by Melanie Coto and MonteVerde Ranch, is the premier equestrian drill team competition in California.
 Offering the largest cash prizes, Coto Cup attracts the top precision rodeo drill teams from across the western states.
 Through a partnership with MonteVerde Ranch, the event is produced by the California State Horsemen’s Association Inc., a non-profit organization founded in 1942 for the purpose of fostering interest in all breeds of horses and forms of horsemanship throughout the state of California.

-Two of the top drill team organizations in California reside right here at Monteverde Trails Ranch.
-The Blue Shadows and California Rangers are both volunteer non-profit organizations, each of which have been teaching kids for well-over 50 years.
-Using top-quality horses provided by the Ranch, the organizations are able to teach horseback riding and drill from the ground up to novices and experienced riders, without requiring horse ownership.
-The advanced all-star teams of these two organizations are currently the number one and two-ranked teams of the twenty plus elite level teams competing in California.
+One of the top drill team organizations in California resides right here at Monte Verde Ranch.
+The California Rangers is a volunteer non-profit organization, which has been teaching kids for well-over 50 years.
+Using top-quality horses provided by the Ranch, the organization is able to teach horseback riding and drill from the ground up to novices and experienced riders, without requiring horse ownership.
+The advanced all-star team of this organization is currently one of the top ranked teams of the twenty plus elite level teams competing in California.

 MonteVerde is proud to sponsor the “The California Coto Cup” and to be a leading supporter of the sport of equestrian drill.